GLOBAL MARKETS-Global stocks steady, U.S. Treasury yields rise as recession worries persist

 "The weird thing is that in the last couple of weeks bond yields have gone up and stayed up so there's kind of a disconnect.
 There's kind of a question maybe inflation isn't that bad and we may actually be going into a recession.
 Market participants are all over the place," he added.

-U.S. Treasury yields edged higher as encouraging data from U.S. retail giants suggested the U.S. Federal Reserve has room to further raise rates to cool inflation.
-Benchmark 10-year Treasury yields US10YT=RR were at 2.844% from 2.791% on Monday
+U.S. Treasury yields edged higher as encouraging data from U.S. retail giants suggested the Fed has room to further raise rates to cool inflation.
+Benchmark 10-year Treasury yields US10YT=RR were at 2.8222% from 2.791% on Monday

-On Wall Street, the benchmark S&P 500 and the Dow reversed earlier losses and were trading higher, with stocks in consumer discretionary, financials and consumer staples leading the rebound.
+On Wall Street, the Dow reversed earlier losses and was trading higher, with stocks in consumer discretionary, consumer staples, and healthcare leading the rebound.
+Benchmark S&P 500 was flat in afternoon trading.

-The dollar gained as the greenback benefited from expectations the U.S. economy will be stronger than peers in the event of a slowdown in growth.
-The dollar index =USD rose 0.085%, with the euro EUR= up 0.05% to $1.0165.
+The dollar gained as the greenback benefited from expectations the U.S. economy would be stronger than peers in the event of a slowdown in growth.
+The dollar index =USD rose 0.038%, with the euro EUR= up 0.04% to $1.0164.

 ((Chibuike.Oguh@thomsonreuters.com; +332-219-1834; Reuters Messaging: chibuike.oguh.thomsonreuters.com@reuters.net))